CatVeiga/memory_game/README.md

 ![Alt text](assets/screenshot1.png)

-* ### The goal of the game is to fmatch the pairs of cards in the shortest time and moves possible.
+* ### The goal of the game is to match the pairs of cards in the shortest time and moves possible.
 In total there are 16 cards, so 8 pairs to win the game.

 ![Alt text](assets/screenshot2.png)